Marty Stuart

 John Marty Stuart (born September 30, 1958) is an American country and bluegrass music singer, songwriter, and musician.
 Active since 1968, Stuart initially toured with Lester Flatt, and then in Johnny Cash's road band before beginning work as a solo artist in the early 1980s.
+He is known for his combination of rockabilly, country rock, and bluegrass music influences, his frequent collaborations and cover songs, and his distinctive stage dress.

 His greatest commercial success came in the first half of the 1990s on MCA Records Nashville.
 Stuart has recorded over 20 studio albums, and has charted over 30 times on the Billboard Hot Country Songs charts.
 His highest chart entry is "The Whiskey Ain't Workin'", a duet with Travis Tritt.

-Stuart has also won five Grammy Awards out of 16 nominations.
-He is known for his combination of rockabilly, country rock, and bluegrass music influences, his frequent collaborations and cover songs, and his distinctive stage dress.
-Stuart is also a member of the Grand Ole Opry and Country Music Hall of Fame.
+Stuart has won five Grammy Awards out of 16 nominations.
+He is also a member of the Grand Ole Opry and Country Music Hall of Fame.

 Early life

 John Marty Stuart was born in Philadelphia, Mississippi, on September 30, 1958.

-Stuart learned to play guitar and mandolin as a child, and by age 12, he had joined a gospel band called The Sullivans.
+He learned to play guitar and mandolin as a child, and by age 12, he had joined a gospel band called The Sullivans.
 While a member of this band, Stuart met mandolinist Roland White, a member of Lester Flatt's backing band; White invited Stuart to perform with Flatt at a concert in Delaware in 1972, which led to him becoming a regular member of that band.
 He continued to tour in this capacity until Flatt retired in 1978, and recorded an independent album called With a Little Help from My Friends that same year.
 After this, Stuart performed with Vassar Clements and Doc Watson before joining Johnny Cash's band in 1980.

-In 1982, he released a second album called Busy Bee Cafe on Sugar Hill Records.
+In 1982 he released a second album called Busy Bee Cafe on Sugar Hill Records.
 The album was composed of a jam session that included a number of country and bluegrass performers such as Cash, Watson, and Earl Scruggs.
 In 1985, Stuart accompanied Johnny Cash to Memphis and played on the Class of '55 album that also featured Carl Perkins, Roy Orbison, and Jerry Lee Lewis.
 At the end of the session, Perkins presented Stuart with his guitar.
 Later that year, Stuart left Cash's band and landed a recording contract with Columbia Records.